-A Fish Story is the tale of two women who lead their communities in a battle for control of the ocean.
+(San Francisco)—A FISH STORY is the tale of two women who lead their communities in a battle for control of the ocean.
 Angela Sanfilippo of Gloucester, Massachusetts, and Shareen Davis of Chatham, Massachusetts were born into fishing families and married men who continue to make a living from the sea.
 Fishing defines who they are and has sustained their communities for generations.
 But their way of life is threatened when a powerful coalition of national environmental groups file a lawsuit that could put hundreds of fishermen out of business.
 Three hundred years of fishing tradition and the health of the ocean hangs in the balance.
+A FISH STORY will have its television premiere on the Emmy Award-winning PBS series Independent Lens, hosted by Terrence Howard, on Tuesday, January 2, 2007 at 10PM.